Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Related Work

 \section{Related Work}

-Some recent editions of the zero resource speech challenges~\cite{versteegh2016zero, zrc2017, Dunbar2019} focused on UWS~\cite{kamper2017embedded,rasanen2020unsupervised} and Unsupervised Term Discovery~(UTD)~\cite{lee2015unsupervised,lyzinski2015evaluation} directly from speech.\footnote{The different between UWS and UTD is that the latter does not produce a total segmentation of the speech signal.} In contrast to that, in this paper we focus on a pipeline approach for UWS: we first perform speech discretization, followed by text-based UWS.
-We focus on the evaluation of the direct exploitability of discrete speech units in low-resource settings, as their output allow us to deploy (lighter) text-based UWS approaches.
-In this setting, the UWS model can also take advantage of some extra supervision, such as the translations used in \cite{Godard2018, Boito2019}.

-Focusing on the use of discrete speech units, \cite{kamper2020towards} propose constraining the VQ-VAE model in order to generate a more exploitable output representation for direct application to the UWS task.
-Different from that, in this work we focus on providing an empirical comparison of recent approaches, extending \cite{Godard2018} and providing results in low-resource settings, and in five different languages.
+The work presented here revises the UWS model from speech in low-resource settings presented in \newcite{Godard2018}. \newcite{Boito2019} complemented that work by tackling different neural models for bilingual UWS, but they did not address the discretization portion of the pipeline, working directly from manual phonetic transcriptions.
+In \newcite{kamper2020towards}, the authors propose constraining the VQ-VAE model in order to generate a more exploitable output representation for direct application to the UWS task in English.
+Different from that, in this work we focus on providing an empirical comparison of recent discretization approaches, extending \newcite{Godard2018} and providing results in low-resource settings, and in five different languages.

-Moreover, this work falls into the category of computation language documentation approaches.
-Recent works in this field include the use of aligned translation for improving transcription quality~\cite{anastasopoulos2018leveraging}, and for obtaining bilingual-rooted UWS~\cite{duong2016attentional,boito2017unwritten}.
-There are pipelines for obtaining manual~\cite{foley2018building} and automatic~\cite{michaud2018integrating} transcriptions, and for aligning transcription and audio~\cite{strunk2014untrained}.
-Other examples are methods for low-resource segmentation~\cite{lignos2010recession, Goldwater09bayesian}, and for lexical unit discovery without textual resources~\cite{bartels2016toward}.
-Finally, direct speech-to-speech~\cite{tjandra2019speech} and speech-to-text~\cite{besacier2006towards, berard2016listen} architectures could be an option for the lack of transcription, but it remains to be seen how exploitable these can be in low-resource settings.
+This work falls into the category of computational language documentation approaches.
+Recent works in this field include the use of aligned translation for improving transcription quality~\cite{anastasopoulos2018leveraging}, and for obtaining bilingually grounded UWS~\cite{duong2016attentional,boito2017unwritten}.
+We find pipelines for obtaining manual~\cite{foley2018building} and automatic~\cite{michaud2018integrating} transcriptions, and for aligning transcription and audio~\cite{strunk2014untrained}.
+Other examples are methods for low-resource segmentation~\cite{lignos2010recession,Goldwater09bayesian}, and for lexical unit discovery without textual resources~\cite{bartels2016toward}.
+Finally, direct speech-to-speech~\cite{tjandra2019speech} and speech-to-text~\cite{besacier2006towards,berard2016listen} architectures could be an option for the lack of transcription, but it remains to be seen how exploitable these architectures can be in low-resource settings.